compomics/peptide-shaker/README.md

 ### Minimum Requirements ###

-It should be possible to run PeptideShaker on almost any computer where Java 1.6 or newer is installed.
-We recommend always using the latest version of Java, 1.7 or newer is recommend.
+It should be possible to run PeptideShaker on almost any computer where Java 1.8 or newer is installed.
+We recommend always using the latest version of Java.

 However to get the best out of PeptideShaker a newer machine with at least 4 GB of memory is recommended.
 If parsing big datasets even more memory is required: the bigger the dataset the more memory you need.